 - Is Our Dinghy Lockable?

 - What do I do with the dinghy if there’s no dinghy dock?

-- What safety equipment is provided?
+- Is safety equipment supplied?

 - Is there a proper fridge and freezer?